arschles/www/content/blog/2023-11-9-csharp-rust.md

 ## Calling C# from Rust

 I've written a lot here, but believe it or not, we only covered the first half of this process.
-Going the other way -- calling C# from Rust -- involves more details, and I think is more interesting.
-I will cover that process in detail in my next post.
+Going the other way -- calling C# from Rust -- involves more details, including some .Net runtime internals.
+I will cover those details in my next post.
+See you then!

 ---
-[1] Technically, the C# compiler knows how to call C APIs, and the runtime knows how to call C [ABI](https://en.wikipedia.org/wiki/Application_binary_interface)s
+_[1] Technically, the C# compiler knows how to call C APIs, and the runtime knows how to call C [ABI](https://en.wikipedia.org/wiki/Application_binary_interface)s_

-[2] Similar to what the C# compiler does for calling C API/ABIs, the Rust compiler knows how to expose ABI-compatible C APIs
+_[2] Similar to what the C# compiler does for calling C API/ABIs, the Rust compiler knows how to expose ABI-compatible C APIs_